Mouse Pest Control in Leeds

 - Signs of gnawing on various surfaces

 - Evidence of a nest or burrow

 There are several ways to remove mice from your home or property.
-Mouse traps, poison and live traps can be used.
+Mice traps, mice poison and live mice traps can be used.
 By laying out traps over a wide area of your home, you can better your chances of catching most of the mice and alleviating the issue at hand.
-Catching them isn’t always easy, particularly an infestation of field mice in the winter months.
+Catching mice isn’t always easy, particularly an infestation of field mice in the winter months.
 This is because they will have had their fill of food during the summer and won’t be attracted to the food in either the poison or the traps